Student visa for Russia

 - Invitation from a Russian college or university: To apply for the student visa in Russia, make sure you have the invitation letter from a Russian college or university.
 It will be issued to you by the Ministry of Foreign Affairs of Russia and the Federal Migration Service of Russia if your application gets accepted by the college

 - Sufficient finances for your studies: When you apply for a student visa ensure that you have sufficient finances to support your studies, accommodation and living expenses.
 You may also apply for a scholarship in Russian college or university.
-To know more about how to apply for scholarships in Russia, click here
+To know more about how to apply for scholarships MBBS in Russia.

 - Apply in Russian educational institutions: As per the rules set by the Russian government, you can only apply up to 6 Russian universities or colleges.
 Also, check that each federal region doesn’t have more than 2 applications